jeaninemjordan/Belly-Button-Biodiversity/README.md

 ![](static/images/gauge.jpg)

-Once the web page app was created, it was deployed via Github and can be accessed using the link below:
+Once the web page app was created, it was deployed via Github Pages and can be accessed using the link below:

 https://jeaninemjordan.github.io/plotlydeploy.io/